Level: Beginners/Intermediate (originally posted 2015, updated 2017, 2018, 2022).

 Both functions can end up giving you the same result (maybe, maybe not), but they come up with the answer in a very different way.
-They both often give the same results inside the rows of a matrix or visual, but often give different results in the sub totals and totals section of a visual.
+Both SUMX() and SUM() often give the same results inside the rows of a matrix or visual, but often give different results in the sub totals and totals section of a visual.